nicklockwood/iRate/README.md

     @property (nonatomic, assign) NSUInteger usesUntilPrompt;

 This is the minimum number of times the user must launch the app before they are prompted to rate it.
 This avoids the scenario where a user runs the app once, doesn't look at it for weeks and then launches it again, only to be immediately prompted to rate it.
 The minimum use count ensures that only frequent users are prompted.
 The prompt will appear only after the specified number of days AND uses has been reached.
+This defaults to 10 events.
 This defaults to 10 uses.

     @property (nonatomic, assign) NSUInteger eventsUntilPrompt;

 For some apps, launches are not a good metric for usage.
 For example the app might be a daemon that runs constantly, or a game where the user can't write an informed review until they've reached a particular level.
 In this case you can manually log significant events and have the prompt appear after a predetermined number of these events.
-Like the usesUntilPrompt setting, the prompt will appear only after the specified number of days AND events, however once the day threshold is reached, the prompt will appear if either the event threshold OR uses threshold is reached.
+Like the usesUntilPrompt setting, the prompt will appear only after the specified number of days AND events, however once the day threshold is reached, the prompt will appear if EITHER the event threshold OR uses threshold is reached.
 This defaults to 10 events.

     @property (nonatomic, assign) float remindPeriod;